• Skip to primary navigation

 jump to recipe / print recipe

-These AIP tortillas made from cassava flour are every gluten and dairy free eater’s dream come true.
+These AIP Tortillas Made From Cassava Flour are every gluten and dairy free eater’s dream come true.
 These gluten free tortillas are moist and durable.
 They go great with just about anything, from tacos to chicken caesar wraps!
 With these tortillas lasting up to a week in the fridge, they are a great idea for all of your weekly meal prepping needs.

 aip tortillas on a black plate with fresh herbs